JEEVANUM/FRT_final_project/README.md

 ## Azure Technologies Used-

-- Health Bot(To handle emergency conditions that may arise and to take precautions)
+- Health Bot(To handle emergency conditions that may arise in travel locations and to take necessary precautions)
 - Azure Blob Storage

 ## Screenshots 📸